YaliZhang1/Pkny-Medi/README.md

 ### Accessible:(least 4 sentences, maximum 50)

-- Adjusted the contrast between background and foreground colors.Because of this is friendly to the visually impaired.
+- Adjusted the contrast between background and foreground colors.
+Because this is friendly to the visually impaired.
 - Placeholder for the input field.This will prompt the user to know what to enter in the input field.
 - Different color of the border of the input field when it is clicked.
 It helps users to know what state the input field currently in.
 - Image elements have [alt] attributes.
 When the network is not good or the image is not loaded successfully, the user can be prompted to see what information the image displays.